allepalma/Text-mining-project/README.md

 ### Data processing
 Two files are dedicated to data processing for the Named Entity Recognition task:
 * `dataset_creation.py`: it contains our custom tokenization process of the text data.
 The text was split into token words and the labels converted to the BIO-encoding.
-Then                                results are then stored in the dataset.txt file, where sentences are series of words stacked on top of each other, each associated to an entity-label or an O-label.
+Then                                results are then stored in the `dataset.txt` file, where sentences are a series of words stacked on top of each other, each associated with an entity-                              label or an O-label.

-*
+* `bert_data_creation.py`: it parses `dataset.txt` and prepares the data for its submission to the PyTorch implementation of the BERT models, including the partition into                                    training, validation and test set.

+### Packages
+The code is fully implemented in Python3 and the required packages to run the provided code can be extrapolated from in `requirements.txt`.

 ## References
 [1] Karimi S, Metke-Jimenez A, Kemp M, Wang C. Cadec: A corpus of adverse drug event annotations.
 J Biomed Inform.
 2015 Jun;55:73-81. doi: 10.1016/j.jbi.2015.03.010.
 Epub 2015 Mar 27.
 PMID: 25817970